 A contrast material called gadolinium is often injected into a vein before the scan to better show details.
 The contrast material usually does not cause allergic reactions.

 MRI scans take longer than CT scans – often up to an hour.
 Your child may have to lie inside a narrow tube, which is confining and can be distressing, so sedation is sometimes needed.
 Newer, more open MRI machines may be another option, although they still require that your child be able to lie still.
 All MRI machines make loud buzzing and clicking noises that your child may find disturbing.
 Some places provide headphones or earplugs to help block this out.

-This is an easy test to have, and it uses no radiation.
+This is a fairly easy test to have, and it uses no radiation.
 Your child simply lies on a table, and a technician moves the transducer over the part of the body being looked at.

-These tests are not often done for childhood leukemias, but they may be useful if your child has bone pain that might be from either an infection or cancer in the bones.
-If your child has already been diagnosed with leukemia or if a PET scan (described above) has already been done, there is usually no need for these tests.
+This test is not done often for childhood leukemias, but it may be useful if your child has bone pain that might be from either an infection or cancer in the bones.
+If your child has already been diagnosed with leukemia or if a PET scan (described above) has already been done, there is usually no need for a bone scan.

 For this test, the doctor or nurse injects a small amount of a slightly radioactive chemical into the bloodstream.
 (The amount of radioactivity used is very low and will pass out of the body within a day or so.)
 The substance settles in areas of damaged bone throughout the skeleton over the course of a couple of hours.
 Your child then lies on a table for about 30 minutes while a special camera detects the radioactivity and creates a picture of the skeleton.
 Younger children may be given medicine to help keep them calm or even asleep during the test.